WallStreetMojo

 Capital Receipts Example: 4 – Sale of Investments

 Let’s say that a company has invested some money into an investment fund.
 Now the company needs to influx some cash into the business.
 That’s why it decides to sell the investments to a buyer.
-Selling off the investments will help the company get some immediate money.
+Selling off the investments will help the company get some quick money.
 And we will call it a capital receipt for the following reasons –

 • Sale of investments reduces the assets of the company.